jsfehler/stere/docs/field.rst

 If the __init__() method is overwritten, make sure to call super() before your own code.

-If your class needs specific behaviour when interacting with Areas, it must implement the perform() method.
+If your class needs specific behaviour when interacting with Areas, it must use the @stere_performer decorator to specify a performer method.

 Splinter Fields